JonyferBlack/street_bee/README.md

 ### Usage

-If you want just check pretrained model
+If you want just check pretrained models
   * Open "StreetBee.Pipeline.ipynb".
 For better expirience use [VS Code\Jupyter Notebook]

 -------------------------